The Library of Objects

 The Object Library Panel

-The object library can be found in the Library panel.
-To open the panel when it is hidden, click the Library button in the toolbar.
+To open the Library panel when it is hidden, click the Library button in the toolbar.

 Objects in the library are grouped in categories by types.
 To select a category, use the drop-down menu at the top of the panel.
 The Favorites category can be used to gather objects you are currently working with.